 You can visit the site of partners with OYO and register your hotels and homes to get associated with OYO.

-How much does Oyo pay to hotel owner?
+How much does Oyo pay the hotel owners?

 Oyo rooms charges a commission of 20-25% from its associated accommodation partners.